jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### WAVE Validation

-[WAVE Validation](http://pep8online.com/) was used to validate the accessiblity of the app.
+[WAVE Validation](http://pep8online.com/) was used to validate the accessibility of the app.
 All pages passed with no errors, however some did have alerts.
 Many of which related to alt text on images.
 Due to displaying posts in lists, the alt text for each has to be the same, this is the reason why it has a generic name.
 WAVE indicated this however there is nothing that can be done with this due to not knowing the nature of the image itself.

 </details>